foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 .. note::
-    Which SoCs fall in which category can be identified by inspecting the `Universal Update Utility`_  g_RomInfo: if the option ``ROM_INFO_HID_SKIP_DCD`` is configured, then the DCD does **not** need to be fixed for that SoC.
+   Which SoCs fall in which category can be identified by inspecting the `Universal Update Utility`_  g_RomInfo.
+	 If the option ``ROM_INFO_HID_SKIP_DCD`` is configured, then the DCD does **not** need to be fixed for that SoC.

 Booting Signed Images With the `Universal Update Utility`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
    These steps are covered in our mfgtool implementation of :ref:`ref-secure-machines`.

-1. On i.MX 6UL/6ULL families, we need to let SDP know the DCD location as well as inform it that the DCD has been cleared.
+1. For i.MX 6UL/6ULL, we need to let SDP know the DCD location, as well as inform it that the DCD has been cleared.
-So a typical UUU boot script would be as (replace ``@@MACHINE@@`` with your machine configuration name)
+A typical UUU boot script would be (replace ``@@MACHINE@@`` with your machine configuration name):

 .. code-block:: console
    :emphasize-lines: 3